Sony Cyber-shot DSC-HX90V

 The Sony Cyber-shot DSC-HX90V is a superzoom compact camera, which can zoom up to 30x; equivalent to 24-720mm.
 At the time of its release, it was the world's smallest superzoom digital camera (along with its sibling, the WX500).
 It features optical image stabilization, an AF Illuminator, an 18.2MP BSI Active pixel sensor and has customizable settings.
 The camera has a pop-up OLED electronic viewfinder that has 638,400 dots and is far brighter than any other conventional electronic viewfinders.
-The camera’s screen is a 3" TFT LCD (921,000 dots) that tilts upward 180 degrees.
+The camera's screen is a 3" TFT LCD (921,000 dots) that tilts upward 180 degrees.
 Also borrowed from the RX100 is a customizable ring around the front of the lens.
-The HX90V can record video at 1080/60p using the XAVC S codec, which allows for bit rates up to 50 MBps.
+The HX90V can record video at 1080/60p using the XAVC S codec, which allows for bit rates up to 50 Mbit/s.
 The camera has a built-in GPS; used for geotagging.
 The camera also has built-in Wi-Fi with NFC and Bluetooth, which means you can connect your camera to your phone or tablet by using PlayMemories Camera Apps.